Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 Which of the following are advantages of Continuous Integration?

 - [ ] Readability of code is improved.
-- [x] Know immediately how a change affected the product.
+- [x] Know immediately how a change affected the Product.
 - [ ] The feature-branch is generally kept in a buildable.
 - [x] Reduce effort and risk when integrating changes.